A General Nonlinear Observer Design for Inertial Navigation Systems with Almost Global Stability Guarantees: Problem Formulation

 where the vectors $\posif\in\R^{3}$ and $\velif\in\R^{3}$ denote the position and linear velocity of the rigid body expressed in frame $\iframe$, respectively, $\omega$ is the angular velocity of $\bframe$ with respect to $\iframe$ expressed in $\bframe$, $\gravifr\in\R^{3}$ is the gravity vector expressed in $\iframe$, and $\accelbfr\in\R^{3}$ is the 'apparent acceleration' capturing all non-gravitational forces applied to the rigid body expressed in frame $\bframe$.

-This work focuses on the problem of position, linear velocity, and attitude estimation for Inertial Navigation Systems (INS).
-We assume that the vehicle is equipped with an Inertial Measurement Unit (IMU) providing measurements of the angular velocity $\omega$ and apparent acceleration $\accelbfr$ (inputs).
+This work focuses on the problem of position, linear velocity, and attitude estimation for INS.
+We assume that the vehicle is equipped with an IMU providing measurements of the angular velocity $\omega$ and apparent acceleration $\accelbfr$ (inputs).
 Note that the translational system \eqref{eq:dp}-\eqref{eq:dv} is a linear system with an unknown input $R\accelbfr$.
 Therefore, there is a coupling between the translational dynamics and the rotational dynamics through the accelerometer measurements.
 Most adhoc methods in practice assume that $R\accelbfr\approx -\gravifr$ to remove this coupling between the translational and rotational dynamics.
 However, this assumption holds only for non-accelerated vehicles, {\it i.e., } when $\dvelif\approx 0$.
-In this work, we instead design our estimation algorithm without this latter assumption.
+In this work, we instead design our estimation algorithm without relying on this assumption.